sagemath/trac_to_gh/Issue 8161.md

 # Issue 8161: use Sphinx to produce docstrings from the command line

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8161

 Original creator: jhpalmieri